encse/adventofcode/2024/Day12/README.md

 relatively simple because we just iterate through each region and count the neighboring cells that belong to a different regions.
 This tells how many fence is needed.
 Unfortunately, this logic doesn't work for part 2...

-Then I attempted a "walk-around" approach, which involves finding a fence segment and tracing it like a line-following robot while counting the turns.
+I attempted to implement a "walk-around" approach, which involves finding a fence segment and tracing it like a line-following robot while counting the turns.
 The challenge with this approach is that some regions have holes, that require fences as well and I didnt want to implement hole finding.